 Applies To: System Center 2012 SP1 - Virtual Machine Manager, System Center 2012 R2 Virtual Machine Manager, System Center 2012 - Virtual Machine Manager

 You can use the following procedures to add driver files to the library in Virtual Machine Manager (VMM), and to assign tags to the drivers.
 By adding driver files to the library and configuring a host profile, or a physical computer profile (as of System Center 2012 R2 Virtual Machine Manager) to add the driver files to the operating system during deployment, VMM can install the drivers during the installation of the operating system on a physical computer.

-In the host profile, you can select to filter the drivers by tags, or you can select to filter drivers with matching Plug and Play (PnP) IDs on the physical computer.
-If you select to filter the drivers by tags, VMM determines the drivers to apply by matching the tags that you assign to the drivers in the library to the tags that you assign in the host profile.
+In the host profile or physical computer profile, you can select to filter the drivers by tags, or you can select to filter drivers with matching Plug and Play (PnP) IDs on the physical computer.
+If you select to filter the drivers by tags, VMM determines the drivers to apply by matching the tags that you assign to the drivers in the library to the tags that you assign in the profile.
 If you select to filter drivers with matching PnP IDs, you do not have to complete the “To assign custom tags to the driver files” procedure in this topic.